-CBEY supports students in building sustainable, for-profit businesses.
+CBEY supports students in building sustainable businesses that are solving some of our planet’s biggest problems.
 A huge part of this has been via the Sobotka Seed Prize for Sustainable Ventures.
-Since 2011, the Sobotka Family has supported entrepreneurs and innovative thinkers who want to address the needs of both the market and the planet, giving two $10,000 awards annually.
+Since 2011, David Sobotka and his family have supported entrepreneurs and innovative thinkers who want to address the needs of both the market and the planet, giving two $10,000 awards annually.

 This year, the Sobotka Seed Prize for Sustainable Ventures focused on solutions in four key areas of urgent action:

 - Protecting and restoring ecosystems and biodiversity

 - Food, agriculture and land use

 After a competitive and selective process, we have decided to award three teams for this year's Sobotka Prize.
 Due to the outstanding quality of applications, we have decided to provide additional funding to support these three ventures.